mar426/homeTest/readme.md

 ## this code receive as input txt file and output
 ## analysis of the text:
-## 1) number of words
+1) number of words
-## 2) number of rows
+2) number of rows
-## 3) amount of the unique words in the text
+3) amount of the unique words in the text
-## 4) length of average sentence, length of the longest sentence
+4) length of average sentence, length of the longest sentence
-## 5) * must popular words in the text
+ 5) * must popular words in the text
-##    ** must popular words in the text without syntactic words
+   ** must popular words in the text without syntactic words
-## 6) The longest word sequence in a text that does not contain the letter k
+6) The longest word sequence in a text that does not contain the letter k
-## 8) Color names appear in the text, and several times each one appears
+8) Color names appear in the text, and several times each one appears
-## 9) The names of the characters that appear in the text?  and which is most common within the text

 #to run this code, must be installed this packages:

-pip install collections-extended
+##pip install collections-extended

-pip install matplotlib
+##pip install matplotlib

-pip install nltk
+##pip install nltk

 ##in the first running , you need run this rows to download 'nltk' packages:

 nltk.download('punkt')

 nltk.download('averaged_perceptron_tagger')